serebrov/serebrov.github.io-hugo/content/posts/2016-07-03-simple-git-workflow.md

 ### 1) Select a Task to Work on

-I assume that you have the task description in some project management like [Redmine](http://www.redmine.org/) or [Trello](https://trello.com/).
+I assume that you have the task description in some project management system like [Redmine](http://www.redmine.org/) or [Trello](https://trello.com/).

 ### 2) Check If Working Copy Is Clean